 Blueberries, when perfectly ripe take on a glorious deep blue-indigo color, having changed from unripe green to blue-pink.
 Blueberries are unique in the food world in that there are simply so very few truly blue foods out there.

 The skin of the blueberry is packed with biologically produced chemicals called anthocyanins.
 The flesh of the berry is, in fact, an ivory white color.
 It’s only the skin that possesses this natural dye, but when the pericarp is bruised, the anthocyanins seep into the damaged cells and color them.

 The word anthocyanin comes from the Greek words anthos (meaning flower) and kyanos (meaning blue).
 Anthocyanins are natural pigments that run the range from dark red, to blue, to indigo, and deep violet depending on the acidity level of the pigment itself.
 The pH level runs the gamut in anthocyanins, the lower the pH level, the redder the pigments get, but when it increases it goes from red, to purple, to blue, to green and then yellow.

 When mashed up or cooked, a chemical reaction takes place and the pH level increases, hence why the berries turn deep indigo or violet color as opposed to remaining in their raw, blue state.

 It’s thought that this range of red to violet color is an evolutionary adaptation that plants developed as a means to attract animals.
-Studies show that many insects and birds are attracted to these colors and will likely visit the plants that display them as a means of encouraging pollination via animals.
+A study published in 2016 show that many insects and birds are attracted to these colors and will likely visit the plants that display them as a means of encouraging pollination via animals.
 As for fruit such as blueberries, cranberries, and blackberries—all rich in anthocyanins—some scientists believe that these colors attract animals that will eat the fruit that then passes the seeds on in new locations after digestion.

 Anthocyanins have no flavor, but only provide a certain astringent or bitter taste to food.